Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Evaluation

 For GAN, \F~\mysubref{fig:gan}{a} shows the original output of our DCGAN model before being corrupted by BFA, and \F~\mysubref{fig:gan}{b} shows three different types of outcomes the model produces when given the same input after flipping three different bits in the model.
 Among the three types, the first one may be the most interesting: not only does it almost completely change the semantics of the output, but it also pins the model output to only two semantic classes (1 and 9).
-Furthermore, notice that the 9's in the output sample have two distinct looks, suggesting that this flip is not merely causing duplications in the image pixel level, but is also manipulating the model's learned semantics.
-Then, the second type degrades the output image quality while still preserving the semantics, and the third destroys both the semantics and image quality.
-For the first case, it is anticipated when augmenting a DNN model with this GAN under our attack, the augmented DNN will lean to predict ``1'' or ``9'' for any inputs since its training data are dominated by digit one and nine.
-In addition, under the last two cases, the augmented DNN should be largely downgraded because its training data are less recognizable.
+Also notice the two styles of the 9's in the output sample: they suggest that this flip is not simply causing duplications in the output, but is manipulating the model's learned semantics as well.
+Then, the second type degrades the output image quality while preserving the semantics, and the third destroys both the semantics and image quality.
+If the attacked GAN is used for augmenting a DNN model, in the first case, it is anticipated that the augmented DNN will tend to predict ``1'' or ``9'' for any input since its training data are dominated by 1's and 9's.
+In the other two cases, the augmented DNN should also be largely downgraded because its training data are less recognizable.

+Out results review a new attack angle and its severe consequence: generative models are often adopted for data augmentation (e.g., for medical image analysis~\cite{skandarani2023gans,han2018gan,frid2018gan,calimeri2017biomedical, madani2018chest}), and manipulating the generated images can introduce bias into the augmented datasets, making the augmented DNN biased.
+For example, by leveraging BFA, we can force a chest X-ray image generator to always generate benign X-ray images.
+Then, the DNN augmented using this manipulated dataset will tend to predict most inputs as ``benign.''